rakshana2527/Safe-Gate/README.md

 ## Overview

-Safe Gate detects an approaching vehicle, opens the barrier using a servo motor, and detects the vehicle passing through.
-Once the vehicle is detected at the exit, the barrier closes again.
+Safe Gate detects an approaching vehicle using an ultrasonic sensor and opens the barrier using a servo motor.
+An IR sensor tracks whether the vehicle has passed through, and the OLED display shows live distance, IR status, and gate state.

 ## Features